kpdudek/PhysicsSim/README.md

 ```

 ### Developing
-Ensure that you have the gcc compiler (MinGW if you're on windows)
+Ensure that you have a gcc compiler in order to build the required libraries.

-To build the collision checking library run
+To build the required libraries, run:
 #### *Windows:*
 ```
-gcc -fPIC -shared -o .\CollisionChecker.dll .\CollisionChecker.c
+gcc -fPIC -shared -o CollisionChecker.dll CollisionChecker.c
 ```
 #### *Linux:*
 ```
-gcc -fPIC -shared -o .\CollisionChecker.so .\CollisionChecker.c
+gcc -fPIC -shared -o CollisionChecker.so CollisionChecker.c
 ```